Sprouted Brown Rice and Lentil Medley

 Once you see sprouts, your food is ready to cook.
 Rinse well and proceed with cooking.
 Or, if you want to eat your sprouts raw, rinse, strain and let them sprout another day or so.

-Safety note about raw sprouts: Most sprouts are edible raw but some are not.
+Safety notes about raw sprouts: Most sprouts are edible raw, but some are not.
 For instance, raw kidney beans and lima beans can make you sick if they’re not cooked.
 Be sure to research your grain, bean or legume before eating it raw.

 To cook sprouted brown rice, place in a pot over med/high heat with equal the amount of liquid for 30 minutes.
 For instance, you have one cup of sprouted brown rice, cook in 1 cup of liquid.
 Since the rice has already been hydrated, you won’t need as much liquid to cook it in.